 When Hideyoshi was twenty-one, a powerful enemy of Lord Nobunaga invaded his territory.
 Fierce typhoons had destroyed a large section of the stone wall surrounding Nobunaga’s castle.
 If the enemy army attacked the castle before the wall was rebuilt, it would be the end of Lord Nobunaga and his clan.

 Lord Nobunaga assembled five hundred men to repair the wall as quickly as possible.
-Yet days elapsed with little progress.
+Yet days went by with little progress.
 Some suspected the enemy had paid some of the workers to delay the repair work.
 Furious, Lord Nobunaga summoned his foreman and demanded an explanation, but the man responded with vague excuses and blamed the problem on his workers.
 Returning to the job site, the foreman started yelling at his workers and calling them lazy and stupid which only made them work even slower.